Vietnam War body count controversy: Killing and counting of unarmed civilians

 Christian Appy in Working Class War documents and describes some atrocities committed by U.S. forces.
 Civilian deaths from U.S. airstrikes were sometimes blamed on the PAVN/VC or claimed as "VC" casualties by U.S. forces in subsequent "Personnel Damage Assessments".
 Other reported incidents include ambushing or attacking unarmed groups of men such as fishermen or farmers, which were reported as "Viet Cong", as well as any civilians wearing black pajamas and civilians running away from helicopters, including women and children who were again reported as "enemy combatants" KIA.
 One notable example of this was the purported killing of hundreds of unarmed civilians by Tiger Force following grievous losses from a PAVN ambush, in which the unit proceeded to kill countless women, children and crippled individuals during Operation Wheeler/Wallowa.
 Journalist Jonathan Schell, who reported on Operation Cedar Falls, reported a general inability of U.S. forces to discern VC from unarmed civilians, based on tacit ignorance of the culture and the killing of civilians on whim or suspicion.
 During the operation he was told about numerous incidents including when a man riding a bicycle past a patrol near his town was shot and subsequently declared a VC, and the shooting of a woman carrying medical supplies, who was then declared an enemy combatant serving as a medic post-mortem.

-British photojournalist Tony Swindell who had documented the conflict claimed that the murder of unarmed civilians who ran and claiming they were enemy combatants was military standard operating procedure for the 11th Infantry Brigade, Americal Division prior to the unit becoming infamous for the My Lai massacre.
+British photojournalist Tony Swindell who had documented the conflict claimed that the murder of unarmed civilians who ran and claiming they were enemy combatants was common in the 11th Infantry Brigade, Americal Division prior to the unit becoming infamous for the My Lai massacre.